cudail/sonic-robo-chat-2/README.md

 * `shield` spawn a shield monitor

+### KILLALL

+Kills everything that was spawned via chat commands.
+This plays the normal death routines for the object.
+Badniks and monitors will pop, etc.

 ### DESPAWN

-Destroys everything that was spawned via the chat commands.
+Despawns everything that was spawned via chat commands.
+Goes further than the KILLALL command and removes them without playing the normal death routines.
 Can be used to clear things up if something that was spawned is causing problems.

 ### SPRING|[colour]|[orientation]|[direction]